 As a designed public square that incorporates the local administration, it is a place frequently used by Canberrans to voice their concerns publicly in protest.
-The Cultural Facilities Corporation puts on live shows and productions at the place for the benefit of the culture of the ACT.
+It is also the place where, for the benefit of the ACT's cultural life, the Cultural Facilities Corporation, though the Canberra Theatre Centre, presents and produces a broad array of live performance and, through CMAG, presents exhibitions, and education and community programs.